Skopelos Greece Travel Guide

 Purchase plum spoon sweets, preserves, or dried plums.
 These are unique to the island and make delightful gifts.

-High-quality goods which cause excellent gifts or personal treats, reflecting the island's natural bounty.
+High-quality goods that make excellent gifts or personal treats, reflecting the island's natural bounty.

 Support local artisans by purchasing unique ceramics, pottery, or miniature traditional Skopeliti boats, reflecting the island's maritime heritage.

-Look for shops selling hand-painted ceramics.
-Skopelos has a strong pottery tradition, and a fragment of local art makes an unique souvenir that reflects the island's artistic heritage.
+Look for stores that sell hand-painted ceramics.
+Skopelos possesses a strong pottery tradition, and a fragment of local art makes an unique souvenir that reflects the island's artistic heritage.